Audrey is a medical transcriptionist, instructor, writer, photographer, and dog trainer who writes on a variety of topics.

 Dogs are by nature free thinkers and have many built-in instincts that we sometimes fail to remember.
 A dog doesn’t think of the toxicity in a puddle on the street (from radiator run-off containing antifreeze) or doesn’t question if eating a chicken or turkey carcass is good for him or her!
 They just react instinctively, especially when it comes to eating things or grabbing hold of things that might not be good for them.

 The above scenarios are two dangerous ones in and of themselves, but think of walking on a trail and coming unexpectedly upon a rattlesnake.
-A dog’s reaction might be to grab hold of the snake, which dependent upon the size of the dog, could have fatal consequences.
+A dog’s reaction might be to grab hold of the snake, which could have fatal consequences.